acmacunlay/acmacunlay.github.io/docs/blog/posts/python-logging-module-p2.md

 1. **Application Logging**: Centralized logging for your Python applications to monitor their behavior, troubleshoot issues, and track application performance.
 2. **Distributed Systems**: In distributed systems, you can aggregate logs from different components and services into a single CloudWatch Logs log group for centralized monitoring.
-3. **Error Trackin**g: Use CloudWatch Logs to capture and track application errors, exceptions, and stack traces, making it easier to identify and resolve issues.
+3. **Error Tracking**: Use CloudWatch Logs to capture and track application errors, exceptions, and stack traces, making it easier to identify and resolve issues.
 4. **Security and Compliance**: Store security-related logs and audit trails in CloudWatch Logs to help meet compliance requirements and monitor suspicious activities.
 5. **Application Performance Monitoring (APM)**: Correlate logs with performance data to gain insights into application performance and pinpoint bottlenecks.